 In general, the resale value of musical gear or instruments is 50 – 60% of the current market price.
 If your gear is in mint condition and highly in demand, you can push it to 70%.
 Nevertheless, this process requires uploading pictures, gear specs and negotiation on the price in an online platform or classified listing.
 It also takes more time to seal the deal than it would to walk-in to GC for a quick trade-in.

 We are aware that certain instruments and boutique gear can fetch a larger price.
-This applies to limited edition runs or discontinued gear that has a lot of demand in the used market.
-However, such items are more of an exception than the norm – so we will not consider these factors as we proceed.
+This applies to limited-edition runs or discontinued gear that has a lot of demand in the used market.
+However, such items are more of an exception than the norm – so we aren’t focused on those factors in this article.

-The first step is approval – the store manager or sales-associate will evaluate your gear and check the quality.
-Once approved, Guitar Center will offer 50% to 60% of the market price of what you brought in.
+Guitar Center will offer 50% to 60% of the market price, provided the store manager or sales-associate who evaluates your gear and checks the quality signs off on the purchase.
 The final offer for trade-ins depends on the gear quality and your haggling skills.

 And, yes you can certainly haggle at Guitar Center but it’s unlikely to cross 65%.
 If you compare this to a pawnshop or other music stores, this is a fair trade-in value.
 However, you may have better luck online if you are willing to put in the work.

 Selling or trading music gear independently online can be cumbersome because you need to sift through multiple offers and accommodate the demands of each prospective buyer.
-They may request a meet-up to check out your instrument, and so would you if it is a trade.
-You will also bear the shipping expenses, which makes the process less worthwhile.
+They may request a meet-up to check out your instrument, and you will also bear the shipping expenses and hassles, which makes the process less worthwhile.